kimlengthai/ZAMBARK-SUGGEST/README.md

-# Subject-Recommender
+# Software Design Studio 2023

+This is the repository of our team for UTS Software Design Studio.
+This repo contains the source code for a Course Recommendation System for Students.

 ## Team Contributors

 Ahmed Khilji - 13525643: Leader and Frontend

-Amit Sharan - 24464671: Co-Leader and Backend
+Amit Sharan - 24464671: Co-leader and Backend

 Zihad Burhan - 14334116: Frontend

 Braedon James - 24491639: Frontend

-Mohmmad ALmadi - 24573279: Backend
+Mohmmad Almadi - 24573279: Backend

 Kimleng That - 24577494: Backend